NYPL/design-toolkit/docs/_sections/about.md

 ### Copy/Paste Everything

 The main idea behind this toolkit is to have as much of the design and functionality for any user interface available “out of the box”. **You shouldn't need to be writing any custom CSS**.
 If you are working on a NYPL Digital project and you think the functionality or widget you need is not covered, please [open an issue in Github](https://github.com/NYPL/design-toolkit/issues/new).
-This way future project will benefit from new developments and you won't need to do the heavy lifting of coming up with a custom solution to a design problem.
+This way future projects will benefit from new developments and you won't need to do the heavy lifting of coming up with a custom solution to a design problem.
 As [someone else put it best](http://mrmrs.io/writing/2016/03/24/scalable-css/): “the real way to scale CSS, is to stop writing CSS.”

 ### System Fonts